nagyzg-veeva/python-vault-connector/README.md

 - Running VQL queries, with paging support
 - Insert / Update / Upsert object operations with batch size handling
 - Username / Password authentication or using external session ID
+- OAuth 2.0 Client Credentials Flow
 - Build in logging to standard output, or in a given log file.

 ## Usage